-In 2015 one of my younger sisters (Aurora) graduated from Ozarks Technical College with her Culinary Arts degree, and opened a bakery on the orchard in 2016.
-Aurora specializes in making breads, baked goods, including croissants, danishes, and turnovers.
-All with dough made from scratch using real butter and the least amounts of ingredients (no preservatives here!), and in season using our fresh produce in the baked goods.
+In 2015, one of my younger sisters (Aurora) graduated from Ozarks Technical College with her Culinary Arts degree and opened a bakery.
+Aurora specializes in making breads and baked goods, including croissants, danishes, and turnovers.
+And she uses dough made from scratch using real butter, the fewest ingredients (no preservatives here!), and using our in-seasonal, fresh produce.

-Gardener's Orchard is a great place to visit if your looking for raw honey, herbs and spices, homemade apple or peach butter, jams, jellies, freshly pressed apple cider, fresh baked goods, and of course fresh produce.
+Gardener's Orchard is a great place to visit if you're looking for raw honey, herbs and spices, homemade apple or peach butter, jams, jellies, freshly pressed apple cider, fresh baked goods, and (of course) fresh produce.

-But we also ensure we don't consume unnecessary chemicals.
-Experts state that eating plenty of fruits and vegetables far outweigh the risk of consuming pesticide residue, but with that said, I've compiled a list of home remedies to help you get rid of some of the pesticides residue remaining on fruits and vegetables (sourced from the article: The Dirty Dozen on Healthline.)
+But we also don't ensure we don't consume unnecessary chemicals.
+Experts say that eating plenty of fruits and vegetables far outweigh the risk of consuming pesticide residue.

-Scrub them in cold water.
-Rinsing fruit and vegetables in cold water while scrubbing them with a soft brush can remove some pesticide residues.
+- Scrub with cold water.
+Rinsing fruit and vegetables in cold water while scrubbing them with a soft brush can remove some pesticide residue.

-Use baking soda water.
-A study found that washing apples with a one-percent baking soda and water mixture was more effective in removing pesticide residues than tap water alone.
+- Use baking soda and water.
+A study found that washing apples with a one-percent baking-soda-and-water mixture was more effective in removing pesticide residue than tap water alone.

-Blanch.
-In one study blanching produce (exposing it to boiling, then cold, water) led to a more than 50% reduction in pesticide residue levels in all vegetable and fruit samples except peaches.
+- Blanch.
+In one study, blanching produce (exposing it to boiling, then cold water) led to a more than 50 percent reduction in pesticide-residue levels in all vegetable and fruit samples, except peaches.

-Boil.
-A study found that boiling strawberries significantly decreased pesticide residues with reductions of 42.8–92.9%.
+- Boil.
+Another study found that boiling strawberries significantly decreased pesticide residues with reductions of 42.8 – 92.9 percent.

-Rinse produce with ozonated water.
-Ozonated water has been found to be particularly effective in removing pesticide residues from food.
+- Rinse with ozonated water.
+Ozonated water has been found to be particularly effective in removing pesticides from food.

-I hope you find these tips are useful.
-If you are in the Springfield, Missouri, area and are looking for an alternative place to buy fresh produce (and have a fun time doing it), Gardener's Orchard and Bakery provides farm tours and a great place to picnic with the family.
+I hope you find these tips useful.
+If you are in the Springfield, Missouri, area and are looking for an alternative place to buy fresh produce (and have a fun time doing it!), Gardener's Orchard and Bakery provides farm tours and a great place to picnic with your family.
 Follow us on Facebook for updates on what produce is ready for you to pick and which farmer's markets we attend.
-To see a video of the farm, watch this segment that was produced by KOLR 10 News earlier this year.
+Want to see the farm before you come?
+We were featured on KOLR 10 News!